karavachev/cv-generator-UI/README.md

-# cv-generator-UI
+# cv-generator-UI HomePage Demo
-Interface for CV generator in BG language
+Part of interface for CV generator in BG language written in HTML, CSS and JS.